SimonLodal/xenum/docs/README.md

 in the header, and the definition (along with related data) in the source file.

-You can also have these functions implemented inline or constexpr, but you should only use these options if you really need constexpr access to the data, or for some reason need it to be inlined.
+You can also have these functions implemented inline or constexpr, but you should only use these options if you really need constexpr access to the data, or for some reason want it to be inlined.
 They come with big costs.

 - Compile time cost: All source units that include the header will run the whole code generation (several iterations over the whole xenum declaration).
 This can take considerable time if your xenum is big/complex.
 When using "ext", this only happens for the source file where the xenum is defined.
-- Runtime cost: The get*() methods are fine, but the from*() methods are slow when making them constexpr.
+- Runtime cost: Inline from*() and constexpr get*() methods are fine, but the constexpr from*() methods are slow.
 Reason is that non-constexpr functions can use strcmp() and other functions that are highly optimized, but since such library functions are usually not constexpr themselves, we have to use other implementations of these functions, which are much, much slower.
   The only advantage to constexpr is that you can use the method at compile time.
 The price is terrible runtime performance.
 In the future C++ may allow to define different code for constexpr